 I’m Michał Tomasz Masłowski.
-I’m a freedom advocate with skills leading to an interest and activity towards software freedom.
+I’m a software developer interested in software user’s freedom.

 (Many links here point to sites using SSL certificates from CAcert.org, they might show a warning in some browsers.)

 I use and recommend Debian GNU/Linux, running the latest stable release on most of my computers (with Sid on my laptop and personal desktop).

 Bookmarks are an important browser feature for me.
 They are one of the reasons why I consider only forks of Mozilla Firefox acceptable for use as a main browser.
 However, I’m not satisfied with their performance, user interface nor synchronization, so I wrote several bookmark managers.
 Forget was my first working attempt: a Python application accessing an SQLite 3 bookmarks database (with a much simpler schema than Mozilla’s Places).
 It got too complex, had no good user interface and no synchronization support, so I rewrote the needed features as shell and Python scripts operating on a recfile.
 It works mostly well with my current database of more than 10 000 bookmarks stored in a Mercurial repository.